 Makgadikgadi Pans National Park

 Game viewing is at its best during the wet season when the plains teem with an extraordinary diversity of wildlife.
-The rains transform the salt pans into a magnificent lake attracting an abundance of wildlife and, most spectacularly, large flocks of gloriously pink flamingos.
-The area is renowned for its massive herds of wildebeest and zebra which migrate to the park en-masse followed by a variety of predators including lion, cheetah and hyena.
+The rains transform the salt pans into a magnificent lake attracting abundant wildlife and, most spectacularly, large flocks of gloriously pink flamingos.
+The area is renowned for its massive herds of wildebeest and zebra, which migrate to the park en-masse, followed by various predators, including lion, cheetah and hyena.